Building a circular construction industry: the role of certification

 Wim van Vreeswijk, Director of the Division of Building and Civil Engineering, Stefanie Knijnenburg, Marketing Coordinator and Stan Jansen, expert on circularity in construction, from Kiwa Netherlands.

 Circularity is currently difficult to measure, and many companies have been slow to get started because of this.
 By contrast, sustainability has been a major feature for many years, so schemes such as Leadership in Energy and Environmental Design (LEED) and the Building Research Establishment Environmental Assessment Method (BREEAM) are well established.
 But measuring and assessing circularity is more complex, and it covers many levels.

-Initiatives are being established in different countries; for example, in the Netherlands, Platform CB’23 has developed a core method for measuring circularity in the construction sector that provides a set of key indicators that allow for a circularity measurement, and the environmental performance of buildings (MPG) that is based on life cycle assessment.
+Initiatives are being established in different countries; for example, in the Netherlands, Platform CB’23 has developed a core method for measuring circularity in the construction sector that provides a set of key indicators that allow for a circularity measurement, and the environmental performance of buildings (MPG (Dutch)) that is based on life cycle assessment.
 At the international level, there is the Material Circularity Index (MCI), and an ISO standards committee is working toward developing six international standards.